-While the country searched fo
+While the country searched

-"Revenge will come in due time, if America chooses to take that route," said senior Maribeth Mains.
-"For now I think that the best thing to do is not to focus on our anger, but put our energy into helping those who have been injured by attacks."
+Revenge will come in due time, if America chouses to take that route, said senior Maribesh Masor.
+For most bink that the best tiling to do it not to form on our singer, but put our energy into helping those who have been injured by article.

-Provost Stuart Cooper offered an academic community response as he reminded the campus community of its diversity and of its unity.
+Privois Stuart Couper offered an academic community response as he reminded the campus community of its diversity and of its unity.
 He encouraged tolerance and civility to all individuals on campus.

-"We will not tolerate anyone directing anger at anyone in our family," said Cooper.
-"We are a family - we are still the Wolfpack."
+"We will not tolerate among directing anger at anyone in our family," said Cooper.
+"We are a family as are will the Wolfmark."

-Campus religious leaders Reverend Allen Proctor and Reverend Phil Wiehe shared messages of hope, unity and support.
+Campus religious leaders Reverend Allen Proctor and Reverend Phil Wiehe shared measages of hope, unity and support.

 "Really reach out to those who need your time and strength," said Proctor.
-"We should resist the stereotyping of enemies."
+"We should

-Marie Baldridge, a psychological associate in the Gounseling Center, addressed the campus community and discussed how individuals could cope with grief.
+Marie Baldridge, a psychological associate in the Counseling Center, addressed the campus community and discussed how individuals could come with a rist.

-"We are haunted by these images as they threaten our sense of safety and security," she said, "and though no two people will react the same way, it is important that we give ourselves permission to talk about our thoughts and feelings."
+We are haunted by these images as they thereten our sense of safety and security, 'the said, 'and though no two people will react the same way, it is important that we give ourselves permission to talk about our thoughts and feelings."

-To show support and offer aid to those who lost so much, students Amy Beal and Jahan Brown organized the "911 Relief Project - A Call to Action."
+To show support and offer sail to show who loss so much, students Any Beal and Jahan Brown organized the "911 Rehef Project - A Call to Action."
 Through this campus-wide effort, monetary donations are being accepted and two campus blood drives have been organized, including one at the Tally Student Center on Tuesday, Sept 18.
-A card was available at the gathering for everyone to sign to express their sentiments.
+A card was available at the gathering for everyone to sign to eschools their sentiments.